AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 ![Capture_2023_06_20_13_34_04_769](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/71617657-db71-4ac5-aa5e-4284b7bdae3e)

-4. After the last step, you will arrive at the optimal solution which can be verified against the solution provided on the course website.
+4. After the final step, the algorithm arrives at the optimal solution.
+The solution can be verified against the solution provided on the course website.

 ![Capture_2023_06_20_13_34_08_497](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/fc8f7a3e-79b9-4296-ba73-cbbb5796d37e)

 # Handling Unequal Supply and Demand

+In real-world scenarios, it is not always the case that total supply matches total demand.
+This section explains how our software successfully handles these instances by integrating a "dummy" node into the algorithm.

+## Introducing the Dummy Node

-The software is capable of handling scenarios where the total supply does not equal the total demand.
-It achieves this by adding a "dummy" node.
-The transportation cost assigned to this dummy node is a large value, which ensures that it will not be part of the optimal solution unless absolutely necessary (i.e., when there's no other path).
+The software features the ability to tackle situations where the aggregate supply does not equate to the total demand.
+It manages this by incorporating an artificial or “dummy” node into the problem.
+This dummy node is allocated a substantial transportation cost, making it an unattractive option for the algorithm unless its inclusion becomes absolutely essential, that is, when there are no alternative paths available.

+## Balancing Total Supply and Demand
-This strategy effectively balances the total supply and demand without affecting the integrity of the optimal solution.

-For instance, if we had an additional supply node with a supply value of 10 and no corresponding demand, the software would add a dummy demand node with a demand value of 10 and a very high transportation cost.
+This strategy effectively balances the total supply and demand without compromising the integrity of the optimal solution.
+For instance, assume we have an extra supply node with a supply value of 10 and no corresponding demand.
+The software will automatically add a dummy demand node with a demand value of 10 and an excessively high transportation cost.

-The tableau after adding the dummy node would look something like this:
+The tableau after introducing the dummy node might look like this:

 | 16 | 10 | 2 | High |
 |----|----|---|------|